List of Cobra (G.I. Joe) characters: Wraith

 Wraith is the code name of Charles Halifax.
 He was first released as an action figure in 2008, which was available in two different variations, the standard version, and a translucent blue version demonstrating his invisibility field.

-Wraith is a mercenary who doesn't work for the money...he simply wants to fight, foster chaos and kill.
-Using stolen technology, he acquired a stealth assault suit that makes him virtually invisible.
-The only flaw in the suit, is that an outline of Wraith can be seen if he moves too fast.
-But by then he is so close to his target, that you only get a quick, shadowy glimpse before he makes his move.
+Wraith is a mercenary who uses a stealth assault suit acquired through stolen technology.
+The suit allows him to become difficult to see, although an outline may be visible when he moves at high speed.

 In the Devil's Due continuity, both G.I.
-Joe and Cobra hoped that the skilled spy and fighter would choose to join them, but in the end, Destro was the only one who discovered what Halifax truly lived for: chaos and destruction.
+Joe and Cobra hoped that the spy and fighter would choose to join them, but in the end, Destro was the only one who discovered what Halifax truly lived for: chaos and destruction.
 Destro offered Halifax a chance to become near-invincible with a stolen stealth assault suit acquired from the Chinese government.
-The power and remarkable opportunities provided by this suit were enough to buy Halifax's loyalty...for now.
+The power and opportunities provided by this suit were enough to buy Halifax's loyalty...for now.

 Wraith was killed by the Baroness, in her mission of revenge on all that had wronged her in the past.
 The Wraith suit then fell into the hands of the Red Shadows, reportedly the suit's original designers.